-By Doug Hudgeon The Cost Reduction Tip When looking at cost reduction opportunities in an area, you should start by assuming that you can remove 100% of the cost.
-If that’s not possible, then look at ways to remove 90% of the cost.
+By Doug Hudgeon The Cost Reduction Tip When looking at cost reduction opportunities in an area, you should start by assuming that you can remove 100% of the price.
+If that’s not possible, then look at ways to remove 90% of the price.

 About More Cost Reduction.